 The award will take place during the Awards Gala at the Media Forum 2019 (November 4-5, 2019), and to winners will be offered valuable prizes.

 The complete application contains:

 - The copy of the printed, audio or visual material and the link to article/video;

 - A letter that states that all the information in the entry is correct and accurate;

 Note: In the submission of materials for the contest, the applicant will indicate the contest category in which they participate.

-The applications will be sent to the following email address: email@example.com until October 24, 2018 at 12.00.
+The applications will be sent to the following email address: [ Click to reveal ] until October 16, 2019 at 18.00.

-The contest takes place under the “Click for Gender Equality” Media Program, carried out at the initiative of UN Women Moldova, in cooperation with the API, and with the financial support of the Government of Sweden.
+The contest takes place under the “Click for Gender Equality” Media Program, carried out at the initiative of UN Women Moldova, in cooperation with the API, and financed by Sweden.
+The first edition of the competition was held in 2018.